active-group/active-graphql/README.md

 # active-graphql

 A ClojureScript library for programmatically building GraphQL query strings.
-Inlcudes a "micro" DSL for constructing more readable queries.
+Includes a "micro" DSL for constructing more readable queries.

 ## Running the tests